aridoza/foundational-java/Concurrency/concurrency2.md

 {2379700.0=0, 2203700.0=0, 2291700.0=0}
 ```

-So we see the portfolio has produced three different values, depending on the inter-collation of the calls.
+So we see the portfolio has produced three different values, depending on the sequence of how they were called.

-Now, uncomment the `ReadWriteLock` logic, and try again:
+Now, search for the five lines marked `uncomment` and uncomment those line, which inserts the `ReadWriteLock` logic, and try again.
+(A great keyboard shortcut to learn that is used in IntelliJ as well as the other popular IDEs is `Ctrl-/`, which will comment a line, and if already commented, will uncomment it.
+Please try that.)

 ```text
 {2291700.0=0}
 ```

 Doing that, we see there is a single value, as we had hoped.

+## ConcurrentHashMap
+You will notice that we used a new Map implementation, _ConcurrentHashMap_.
+This is very similar to a standard _HashMap_, except that it is designed to handle concurrency.

+The main difference is that a standard HashMap prevents threads from iterating and writing at the same time, by throwing a ConcurrentModificationException.
+This is called _fail-fast_ and ensures that the data in the Map is the same throughout the iteration.
+In contrast, a ConcurrentHashMap assumes you will take care of any required locking externally, and so will not fail-fast when iterating and writing.

+Generally if you have multiple threads iterating and writing to a Map, you want to use a ConcurrentHashMap instead of a HashMap.

 ## Summary